qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 You can control the horizontal length of computed triangles:

-By checking the |checkbox| :guilabel:`Skip triangles longer than` option and setting up the threshold value, you can control the maximum lenght of a side of the triangles to consider in the horizontal plan.
+By checking the |checkbox| :guilabel:`Skip triangles longer than` option and setting up the threshold value, you can control the maximum length of a side of the triangles to consider in the horizontal plan.
 This can be particularly useful if you want to identify actual holes in the data.